What Happens If You Don't Pay Car Insurance

 Common penalties for driving without insurance include:

-• License and registration suspension — most states suspend both
+• License and registration suspension in most states

-• SR-22 requirement — high-risk filing that stays on your record three to five years
+• SR-22 requirement, a high-risk filing that stays on your record for three to five years

-• Vehicle impoundment — applies in some states for repeat offenses
+• Vehicle impoundment in some states for repeat offenses

-• Jail time — possible for repeat offenders; in New York, up to 15 days for a first offense, per the New York State DMV
+• Jail time for repeat offenders; in New York, up to 15 days for a first offense per the New York State DMV

-An at-fault accident during a lapse leaves you personally liable for the other driver's medical bills, vehicle repairs and any legal action against your wages or assets.
+An at-fault accident during a lapse leaves you personally liable for the other driver's medical bills and vehicle repairs.
+Any legal action they bring against your wages or assets is yours to handle alone.

 If your unpaid premium balance goes uncollected, your insurer can send the debt to a collections agency.
-A balance in collections can lower your credit score and make it harder to qualify for loans, leases or new credit accounts.
+A balance in collections can lower your credit score.
+That makes it harder to qualify for new loans or leases.

 What Happens If Your Car Is Financed or Leased

 A lapse on a financed or leased vehicle triggers lender consequences on top of state penalties.
-Lenders require full coverage, meaning liability plus comprehensive and collision, as a condition of financing, and they receive notice when your coverage lapses.
+Lenders require full coverage as a condition of financing and receive notice when your coverage lapses.

 carInsurance icon